-Winter prune apple and pear trees, and shred the prunings to use as mulch.
+Winter prune apple (Malus domestica) and pear (Pyrus) trees, and shred the prunings to use as mulch.

 Check tree stakes and ties, replacing any that are tight or damaged.
 Old pairs of tights or stockings make useful soft ties for use in the garden, their material is strong, yet soft and flexible, so stockings work well when used to secure trees in place.

 Take hardwood cuttings of blackcurrants, redcurrants, whitecurrants, pinkcurrants, and gooseberries now.